Jon-Bright/ledctl/README.md

 The WS281x support is *heavily* based on [jgarff's C version](https://github.com/jgarff/rpi_ws281x), but in contrast to the [Go bindings](https://github.com/rpi-ws281x/rpi-ws281x-go) for that library, the support here is pure Golang and doesn't use the C library.
 On the other hand, it only supports output via PWM, not SPI or PCM (because I didn't need them - there's nothing fundamental preventing this).

+Support is also included for controlling a power supply to the LEDs.
+I use an ATX power supply to power the LEDs, with one GPIO pin switching the ATX "power on" switch (via a transistor) and another pin receiving the ATX "power good" signal.
+Before the LEDs perform an effect, power is switched on.
+When an effect ends, if the result is all LEDs off, power is switched off.
+After power-on, the code waits for the "power good" signal before proceeding to talk to the LEDs.

 ## Usage

 ```